Welcome to the Prince Edward Island Marathon

 Registration is now open!

-MARATHON WEEKEND HAS MOVED TO THE CONFEDERATION CENTRE OF THE ARTS THIS YEAR!Please Note: Race kit pick-up, on-site registration & expo will be at the Confederation Centre of the Arts.
-Friday, October 16th from 12pm-7pm & Saturday, October 17th from 9am-7pm.
+MARATHON WEEKEND is moving THIS YEAR!Please Note: Race kit pick-up, on-site registration & expo will be announced soon.
+Friday, October 14 from 12pm-6pm & Saturday, October 15 from 9am-7pm.

-The 2015 BMO Nesbitt Burns Prince Edward Island Marathon is being held on October 18th.
+The Prince Edward Island Marathon is being held on October 16th.
 This event provides a welcome boost to tourism during the shoulder season, and is a qualifying event for the Boston Marathon.
 The PEI Marathon has consistently attracted participants from every Province in Canada, the USA, and internationally to Prince Edward Island.
-In 2014, 17.4% of the Marathon category participants qualified for the Boston Marathon, a remarkable achievement!
+In 2015, 21.6% of the Marathon category participants qualified for the Boston Marathon, a remarkable achievement!

-We would like to inform runners that due to construction, we have re-routed 7.5k of the full marathon route.
-Runners will still begin at the Brackley entrance in PEI National Park and run along the Gulf Shore Parkway for 4.5 km until just past Covehead Bridge, where they will turn onto the Bayshore Rd and exit the park.
-They will follow along the beauty of the Covehead Bay while on the Bayshore Rd.
+Runners begin at the Brackley entrance in PEI National Park and run along the Gulf Shore Parkway for 4.5 km until just past Covehead Bridge, where they will turn onto the Bayshore Rd and exit the park.
+They will follow the curve of the lovely Covehead Bay while on the Bayshore Rd.
 Runners will take a left onto the Eastern Rd. and run until they turn onto Highway 6, meeting up with the previous marathon route.
-This route has been re-certified and remains a Boston Marathon qualifier.
-Maps will be posted next week on the Marathon website.
+This route has been certified and remains a Boston Marathon qualifier.
+Maps will be posted on the Marathon website.